-Although we have experienced revenue growth in our twelve most recent quarterly periods, we may not be able to sustain this growth.
+Although we have generally experienced revenue growth in our recent history, we may not be able to sustain this growth.
 We may also experience significant period-to-period fluctuations in our revenues and operating results in the future due to a number of factors, and any such variations may cause our stock price to fluctuate.
 It is likely that in some future period our revenues or operating results will be below the expectations of public market analysts or investors.
 If this occurs, our stock price may drop, perhaps significantly.